-Another question that remains unanswered concerns the way qualitatively different solutions bifurcate as we increase the magnitude of the excitation and inhibition.
-The theoretical analysis of this bifurcation is made harder by the fact that the MFT is constructed for configuration-averaged dynamics and the bifurcation point strongly depends on the individual configurations.
-To this point, a recent study \cite{PhysRevX.6.031024} developed a theory of linear dynamics of disordered systems of individual configurations.
-The stochastic linear response theory we develop in Appendix \ref{perturbative_expansion_fixed_point} and \ref{perturbative_expansion_oscillation} also allowed us to analyze response dynamics around fixed points and regular coherent oscillations for individual configurations.
-However, to identify the type of a bifurcation, the information about the lowest relevant nonlinear term is needed.
-We expect a higher-order version of the above analyses to provide nonlinear response dynamics for individual configurations and information about the bifurcations.
+From the theoretical point of view, another question that remains unanswered concerns the way qualitatively different solutions bifurcate in our model when we increase the magnitudes of excitation and inhibition.
+Theoretical analysis of this bifurcation is hard due to the fact that the MFT is constructed based on an averaging over network configurations while the bifurcation point depends strongly on the individual configurations.
+Regarding this point, a recent study \cite{PhysRevX.6.031024} developed a theory of linear dynamics for disordered systems with individual configurations.
+The stochastic linear response theory shown in Appendices \ref{perturbative_expansion_fixed_point} and \ref{perturbative_expansion_oscillation} also allows us to analyze the response dynamics around fixed points and regular coherent oscillations for individual configurations.
+However, to identify the type of a bifurcation, information is needed about the lowest order nonlinear term relevant to the bifurcation.
+We expect higher order corrections to the lowest order result to provide nonlinear response dynamics valid for individual configurations and information about the bifurcations.